vachan-maker/vachan-maker.github.io/content/posts/its-time-to-stop-using-authy/index.md

 So what are some alternatives to Authy?
 ### 1. [Aegis](https://getaegis.app/)

 Aegis is an awesome offline authenticator application.
-It has a nice, clean and easy to user interface and is completely free and open source.
+It has a nice, clean and easy to use interface and is completely free and open source.
 Compared to Authy, the app is overkill and offers a ton of features.
 It even allows you to backup your data and export all your tokens periodically.
-You can customise it by changing views and using custom icon packs.
-Also, you can orgainse and group the tokens as well.
+You can customize it by changing views and using custom icon packs.
+Also, you can organize and group the tokens as well.

 I have used Aegis for years and it is an excellent choice.